statechannels/statechannels/packages/wallet/notes/protocol-conventions.md

 **[Home](./index.md)**

-In this engine client, a protocol is defined by a collection of files, in a named subdirectory of `/src/redux/protocols`:
+In this wallet client, a protocol is defined by a collection of files, in a named subdirectory of `/src/redux/protocols`:

 - [`readme.md`](#state-machine-diagram), including a state machine diagram
 - [`states.ts`](#states)